Freemasonry in Mexico

-The history of Freemasonry in Mexico can be traced to at least 1806 when the first Masonic lodge was formally established in the nation.

-Many presidents of Mexico were Freemasons.
-Freemasonry greatly influenced political actions in the early republic, as holders of conservative ideas gathered in lodges of the Scottish Rite, while reformists choose the York Rite.
-Hence escoceses became synonymous with Conservatives, and yorkinos with Liberals.
-Santa Anna was a Scottish Rite Mason.
+The history of Freemasonry in Mexico can be traced to at least 1806, when the first Masonic lodge was formally established in the nation.
+Many presidents of Mexico were Freemasons, and the movement greatly influenced political actions in the early republic, as holders of conservative ideas gathered in lodges of the Scottish Rite, while reformists chose the York Rite.
+Hence, escoceses became synonymous with Conservatives and yorkinos with Liberals.
+Antonio López de Santa Anna was a Scottish Rite Mason.

 History

 Freemasonry arrived in colonial Mexico during the second half of the 18th century, brought by French immigrants who settled in the capital.
 However, they were condemned by the local Inquisition and forced to desist.
 It is probable, though no written evidence exists, that there were itinerant lodges in the Spanish army in New Spain.
 Freemasons may even have been able to participate in the first autonomist movements, then for independence, conveying the ideas of enlightenment in the late 18th century.
 Some historians, both Freemasons and non-Freemasons, including Leon Zeldis Mendel and José Antonio Ferrer Benimeli have emphasized that Freemasonry in Latin America had built its own mythology, well away from what history records.
 The distinction between Patriotic Latin American Societies and Masonic lodges is tenuous.
 Between the late 18th and early 19th century, their operative structure was very similar, as is indicated by the historian Virginia Guedea.

 The first Masonic Lodge of Mexico, Arquitectura Moral, was founded in 1806.
-The year 1813 saw the creation of the first Grand Lodge of Mexico, Scottish Rite.
+The year 1813 saw the creation of the first Grand Lodge of Mexico, the Scottish Rite.

-Jose Maria Mateos, a leading Liberal politician of the late 19th century, stated in 1884 that some illustrious autonomists and independentists, such as Miguel Hidalgo, Jose Maria Morelos y Pavon and Ignacio Allende, were Freemasons.
-According to Mateos, they were, for the most part, initiated in the lodge Arquitectura Moral (now Bolivar No. 73), but it is true that there are no documents to prove his point.
-However, there are documents that seem to prove that the first Governor of independent Mexico the emperor Agustín de Iturbide, and the Dominican friar Servando Teresa de Mier, were both Freemasons.
-But it is true that it was common for the Inquisition to use the charge of belonging to Freemasonry in order to attack autonomists and independentists, which guarantees the impossibility of proving the innocence of the accused, due to the clandestine nature of the Orders.
-Thus, the archives of the Inquisition don't eliminate the uncertainties on this subject.
+Jose Maria Mateos, a leading liberal politician of the late 19th century, stated in 1884 that some illustrious autonomists and independentists, such as Miguel Hidalgo y Costilla, José María Morelos and Ignacio Allende, were Freemasons.
+According to Mateos, they were, for the most part, initiated into the lodge Arquitectura Moral (now Bolivar No. 73), but it is true that there are no documents to prove his point.
+However, some documents suggest that the first Governor of independent Mexico, the emperor Agustín de Iturbide, and the Dominican friar Servando Teresa de Mier, were both Freemasons.
+But it is true that it was common for the Inquisition to use the charge of belonging to Freemasonry in order to attack autonomists and independence leaders, which guarantees the impossibility of proving the innocence of the accused, due to the clandestine nature of the Orders.
+Thus, the archives of the Inquisition do not eliminate the uncertainties on this subject.